HTB Consulting | Auditors | Business Advisors | Forensic Audit | ICT Solutions

-HTB Consulting, based in Durban, Kwazulu Natal, is a 100% black owned firm of Auditors, Accountants and Business Advisors specialising in a wide range of assurance, business advisory and management services that prides itself in being a leading emerging firm in South Africa.
+HTB Consulting, based in Durban, Kwazulu Natal, is a 100% black owned firm of Auditors, Business Advisors, Forensic Auditors and ICT Solution providers specialising in a wide range of assurance, business advisory and management services that prides itself in being a leading emerging firm in South Africa.

 Offering quality and value-adding business solutions, developing strong business relationships, and driven by professionalism, continuous research and development and with a firm commitment to outstanding service, HTB are well placed to service both public and private sector organisations through our competent and qualified workforce.